nordicenergy/ICO-STO-Platform/README.md

 # ICO /STO Token Sale Management Dashboard

-#Nordic Energy is full functional Dashboard for manage our ICO / STO token sale.
-Our dashboard helps contributor and investors to purchase Smart Energy token very easily, and can manage them.
+Nordic Energy is full functional Dashboard for manage our ICO / STO token sale.
+Our dashboard helps contributor and investors to purchase Nordic Energy (NGY) token very easily, and can manage them.

-#The Dashboard
+# The Dashboard

-#After register and login, you will see the user dashboard.
+After register and login, you will see the user dashboard.
 Here you can see the you contributed balance and your NGY token balance.

-#Register / login
+# Register / login

 www.nordicenergy.app

-#Profile
+# Profile

-#You can change your profile details from the profile section.
+You can change your profile details from the profile section.
 Update personal data.

-#After click the profile section you will get this page and can update your personal data.
+After click the profile section you will get this page and can update your personal data.
 You can not change your given email.

-#KYC Application
+# KYC Application

-#Buy Tokens
+# Buy Tokens

-#You can buy our tokens using ETH, BTC, LTC, USD to make investment.
+You can buy our tokens using ETH, BTC, LTC, USD to make investment.

-#Payment
+# Payment

-#Confirm Payment.
+Confirm Payment.

-#Bank payment details
+# Bank payment details

-#IBAN/BIC banking feature.
+IBAN/BIC banking feature.

-#Transactions
+# Transactions

-#In Transaction section you can see all the transaction you have made.
+In Transaction section you can see all the transaction you have made.

-#Caution:
+# Caution:

-#System does not automatically actual token (smart contract) to your contributor wallet.
+System does not automatically actual token (smart contract) to your contributor wallet.
 You have to send actual token after or during your sales.